OliverPortee/todo/README.md

 # To do

 * when filtering for a prio and no tasks fulfill this criterion, print a nice message (and not nothing)
-* group ids & safe group id in each task